Can Attorneys Advocate At College Discipline Hearings?

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

 Is a university suspension or expulsion hearing fast approaching?
-Is the college really hammering the student involved and the whole thing is unfair?
-Can the student bring legal help to handle the hearing for them?
-Well….
+Is the college really hammering the student involved to sign something?
+Can the student bring legal help in to handle the hearing for them?
+Yes, but colleges still try to stop attorneys any way they can.

 Help button